html5rocks/updates.html5rocks.com.new/_posts/2014-11-10-Support-for-installable-web-apps-with-webapp-manifest-in-chrome-38-for-Android.md

 permalink: /2014/11/Support-for-installable-web-apps-with-webapp-manifest-in-chrome-38-for-Android
 ---

 For Web Apps to be successful they need to work how the user would expect an native application to work.
+The ability for the developer to control how their web app is launched is just one part of UX that needs to be solved.

-The [Manifest for Web applications](https://w3c.github.io/manifest/) gives you the developer the ability to control what to launch and more importantly *how* to launch it.
+The [Manifest for Web applications](https://w3c.github.io/manifest/) gives you, the developer, the ability to control how your app appears to the user in the areas that they would expect to see apps (for example the mobile homescree), direct what the user can launch and more importantly *how* they can launch it.

-Chrome has had this feature since Chrome 38 for Android and it gives you the control over.
-How the web appears when it is installed to the homescreen via the `name` and `icons` properties and how it should be launched when the user clicks on the icon with the `start_url`, `display` and `orientation`.
+Chrome has had support for Manifests since version 38 for Android (October 2014) and it gives you the control over how your web app appears when it is installed to the homescreen via the `name` and `icons` properties and how it should be launched when the user clicks on the launch icon with the `start_url`, `display` and `orientation`.
+Check out [our sample](https://github.com/GoogleChrome/samples/tree/gh-pages/web-application-manifest) to see this in action.

+# Deploying the manifest

+To integrate the manifest in to your own site you just need to do two things:

+1. Create and deploy a manifest file.
+2. Add a `link` element from the pages in your app pointing to the manifest file.

+## Creating the manifest

 {% highlight json %}
 {